flcdrg/azure-appservice-versions/README.md

 # Get current Azure App Service application versions

-Display application version in Azure App Services
+Display runtime versions in Azure App Services.

+For example, when you specify Node 18 LTS, what exact version is Azure provisioning?
+Surprisingly, it probably isn't the latest LTS version in that major release.

+This project creates Azure App Services with different runtime versions on Windows and Linux and then generates a report as to what actual node version is being used.

 ## Infrastructure

-Note: You will need to adjust the names if you are trying to provision your own resources.
+Note: You will need to adjust the names if you are trying to provision your resources.

 Create a new resource group in Azure